 About the Author

-Hailing from the Nebraskan plains, content creator Zoe Yohn is new to the housing market in Dublin and buying and selling property generally.
+Hailing from the Nebraskan plains, content creator Zoe Yohn currently resides in Dublin.

 As marketing executive for Lisney, she has a devoted interest in learning more about Ireland's property market, both professionally and personally.